Microsoft Entra February 15, 2023 2

 2. Click Save.

-Optional: If you prefer doing this with PowerShell (outcome is the same), you can use below cmdlet and parameter.
+Optional: If you prefer doing this with PowerShell (the outcome is the same), you can use the cmdlet and parameter below.

 Set-SPOTenant -ConditionalAccessPolicy AllowLimitedAccess

-The result of making this change are two Conditional Access policies being created which we can find inside Microsoft Entra Admin Center.
+This change creates two Conditional Access policies, which we can find inside the Microsoft Entra Admin Center.

 1. Go to Microsoft Entra Admin Center and navigate to Protect and Secure > Conditional Access